At other places

 On the go, out & about or between spaces?

-We evolve and so do our needs, wants, wishes and requirements.
+We have evolved and so do our needs, wants, wishes and requirements.
 Only from about the 18th century, we have gone from 90% of people working outside to less than 20% of us working outdoors.
 We seek shelter and good indoor spaces for our health and well-being - and our modern lifestyles are led inside buildings, we live, work and relax indoors.

 We are all different and the mentioned stastics will not fit us all.
 We are humans and we differ - in anything and in everything.
 That also means we can have different ways of living and sometimes we can also live on the go, out & about or between spaces.